-Victims injured in a DUI-related car crash in Las Vegas can sue the intoxicated driver, and the person’s insurance company, for negligence.
-The person’s intoxication from alcohol and/or drugs could be an aggravating factor that results in a higher settlement and possibly punitive damages.
+Victims injured by a drunk driver in Las Vegas can sue the intoxicated driver, and the person’s insurance company, for negligence.
+The motorist’s intoxication from alcohol and/or drugs could be an aggravating factor that results in a bigger settlement and possibly punitive damages.

 Victims may be able to recover large compensatory damages in Nevada, including:

 - Lost wages in Nevada,

 - Lost earning capacity in Nevada,